honeybadger2788/api-tasks/README.md

 - **GET /tasks**: Retrieve a list of all tasks.
 - **PUT /tasks/update**: Update an existing task.
 - **DELETE /tasks/delete/{id}**: Delete a task by ID.

-### Authentication

-Authentication details, if applicable, should be provided here.

 ## Testing